 In 1801, German author Clemens Brentano created a story of a Lore-ley, a beautiful maiden who falls to her death off of the rock, which captures her voice and continues to echo it.

 In 1824, Heinrich Heine wrote a poem entitled Die Lore-Ley, telling of a siren who sat on the rock, combing her golden hair and singing.
 Her singing distracted sailors who then crashed on the rock.
 This poem became famous German song after being put to music.

 Enjoy the illustrations!

-Tags: .jpg, A Book of Myths, Ancient Greece, Ceyx, color, daily public domain, digi-stamp, DPD, Echo, Edwardian, free, German, Germany, graphics, Halcyone, Helen stratton, illustration, image, ladies, lady, Lorelei, man, mythology, myths, Narcissus, nymph, PD, public domain, Rhine River, rock, siren, Wiki Commons, woman, women
+Tags: Ancient Greece, Ceyx, color, digi-stamp, Echo, Edwardian, German, Germany, Halcyone, Helen stratton, illustration, jpg, ladies, lady, Lorelei, man, mythology, myths, Narcissus, nymph, Rhine River, rock, siren, woman, women